 If you are not sure, why not offer an option?
 “For Dad: Your choice between…a one year subscription of Consumer Reports or 3 months of the Original Monthly Fly Fishing – PostFly Box?”

 Amazon Prime.
 Netflix.
 Hulu.
 Audible.
 A Kindle book.
 A digital publication.
 An online course (like this) for the entrepreneur.

 When my best friend and I were in high school we would get each other gifts of our favorite things or things that reminded of us of different memories.
 For example, in a bag would be an apple (with a note that said, “Remember when I had to bite off chunks for you when you had braces?”), a sleeve of Saltine crackers (with a note that said, “Remember when we tried the Saltine diet?”), a pack of Extra gum (with a note that said, “You have been an EXTRA special friend over the years!”), and a big Bonnie Bell lip gloss (with a note that said, “Remember when Mr. Millerhagen took all the girls’ lip glosses in 5th grade and his desk drawer was full?).

 Have your family put together a LOVE jar for the grandparents.
 Everyone writes their favorite memories on colorful squares of paper.
 Fold them and put them in the jar for them to open daily.
 Include scriptures or quotes that are encouraging.

 You could also do your FAVORITES basket.
 Include your favorite things from the current year.
-This year mine would include a succulent plant like these, lip gloss like this (Buxom) or this (Lancome juicy tubes), this candy sprinkled in, a container of Mrs. Dash seasoning (love this on salads), a handwritten recipe card for Pad Thai taped to a box of rice noodles (with this link included).
-I might even include this book.
+This year mine would include a succulent plant like these, lip gloss like this (Buxom) or this (Lancome juicy tubes), this candy sprinkled in, a container of Mrs. Dash seasoning (love this on salads), a handwritten recipe card for Pad Thai taped to a box of rice noodles (this link has my favorite recipe and video).
+I’d include this book.

 What are your favorites?